 Patrick: Music.
 Listening to music can have a profound effect on our feelings, not unlike a drug.
 It sounds ridiculous, but I will ”prescribe” myself certain types of music to treat whatever shitty emotion is troubling me.
 I done this my whole adult life.
 Also, stay busy!
 Walk lots and play with your hobbies.
 Eat well.

 Mrs D: What are you doing to fill in the days?

 Patrick: Lots of obsessive checking of my newsfeed on my stupid phone.
 Running, walking, biking and boxing to stay fit.
 Working from home during the week (thank God).
 Building a treehouse with my boys.
 Restoring a tractor.
 Playing guitar and writing music.
 Playing with our Dachshund puppy.
 He is such a joy!

 Mrs D: What would you say to people who are struggling with alcohol while they're in lockdown?

 Patrick: If you’re thinking about taking a drink, visit the ‘Fast-Forward’ part of the Living Sober blog.
 That can be a real game-changer for me when I’m feeling vulnerable.
 All I need to do is think about where I’d be hours, days and weeks into the future.
-This is not bullshit...I have been sober for 522 days, and have not slept on the couch due to an angry wife one single time.
+This is not bullshit...I have been sober for many months, and have not slept on the couch due to an angry wife one single time.
 If I was drinking, it would happen frequently.
 I haven’t felt hungover, guilty or remorseful either.
 As much as I used to enjoy that initial buzz, I DO NOT miss feeling crappy the next day.

 Mrs D: What's in this photo you've shared with us?